Gate: Seven of Swords

 “I do,” she said, raising her hand and releasing a few butterflies into the air between us.

 “Allow one or two of Aurora’s butterflies to enter your heart, prince,” I said.
-“In this way, the goddess will always be with you in all of your journeys and, through them, she can experience your life and send you her love though she will remain in her home in the sky.
+“In this way, the goddess will always be with you in all of your journeys upon the earth and, through them, she can experience your life and send you her love though she will remain in her home in the sky.
 The connection will not be pretend but real for she has said the butterflies are an extension of her own being.
 Is this an acceptable solution?”

 “Lancelot,” the prince said.
 “My mother named me, Lancelot.”